Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients: Examples of Reconstruction

-For each example, we provide results using different gradient moudles: the baseline LAMP method, which utilizes gradients from all layers, and our method, which employs gradients specifically from the 9-th Transformer layer, the 5-th Attention Key module, and the 7-th FFN Output module, respectively.

-We observe that the reconstruction performance of using only one Transformer layer or even a single module can achieve results comparable to the baseline.
+Some reconstructed examples are presented in Table~\ref{table:example}.
+For each example, we provide results using parameter gradients from different modules: the baseline LAMP method, which utilizes gradients from all layers, and our method, which employs gradients specifically from the 9th Transformer layer, the 5th Attention Key module, and the 7th FFN Output module, respectively.
+We observe that the reconstruction performance of using only one Transformer layer or even a single module could recover inputs with coherent pieces.
+Their performance was comparable to the baseline method using full gradients.